vchain-us/docs/site/guide/quickhelp.md

 ### vcn output format

-The output of vcn (all commands) can also be formatted in JSON (Javascript Object Notation) or YAML (Yet Another Markup Language) format if needed for example for scripting or automation since the output will be consistent accross invocations.
+The output of vcn (all commands) can also be formatted in JSON (Javascript Object Notation) or YAML (Yet Another Markup Language) format if needed for example for scripting or automation since the output will be consistent across invocations.

 ## Create alerts on files' or directories' integrity check

 CodeNotary allows you to monitor and detect changes in files that may indicate a cyber attack.
-To setup the file/directory integrity monitoring alert, just use the vcn notarize command and include the alert flag.
+To set up the file/directory integrity monitoring alert, just use the vcn notarize command and include the alert flag.

 ### How to create an alert with CodeNotary
 E.g. notarize netplan configuration file: